Martin-Pitt/Combat2-DevKit/README.md

-# Combat2 Respawns
+# Combat2 DevKit

 Respawns, teams, game objectives and more for Combat2.

-At its core Combat2 Respawns (C2R) is an opensource system for Combat2 regions which allows them to have team-based respawns and objective systems.
+At its core Combat2 DevKit (C2DK) is an opensource system for Combat2 regions which allows them to have team-based respawns and objective systems.

 The system would be managed by the region owner / SLMC / game developer.

-There are also additional scripts/systems that can be used by weapon and vehicle creators to add standardised functionality (Layers) or integration with C2R (Vehicle Respawns).
+There are also additional scripts/systems that can be used by weapon and vehicle creators to add standardised functionality (Layers) or integration with C2DK (Vehicle Respawns).
 Avatar appearance could also be modified, e.g. changing uniform appearances based on teams like Attacker or Defender, Blue or Red teams, etc, or if entering a snowy-themed area and switching to a snow camouflage texture set.

 Concepts and scripts introduced are:
 - [Tracking](#tracking)